jeromyanglim/rmarkdown-rmeetup-2012/README.md

   background won't be familiar with this.
 * From a practical perspective, knowing any issues to install either sweave or latex would be useful.
+* "I would like to know how to integrate LaTex and R or exporting R results for writing reports or journal papers."
+* "I'd be interested in hearing of any experiences you've had with creating reproducible presentations, as well as reports.
+I recently used the slidify package (http://ramnathv.github.com/slidify/) and would like to learn more."
+* "RStudio as an IDE sounds interesting"
+* "Text manipulation in R. Sed?
+Awk?
+Perl?
+Grep?"
+* "I would be interested in automate LaTex to web enabled form of reporting"
+* "How large a dataset can knitr deal with?"
+*  "I am interested in how to use R to automate marketing operations reports including campaign reporting.
+Particularly if there is an ability to integrate through to MS Office products for commentary and end reporting"
+* "Best way of producing reproducible and visually appealing slideshows."
+* "integration of Knitr with RStudio, so I'm interested in learning more about that"